1975 Septic Tank Design [Advantage, Disadvantage, Maintaince]

 Simple and Inexpensive

 It was relatively simple and inexpensive to install and maintain.
-The two-compartment design was effective at separating solids and liquids, and the use of concrete as a construction material made the tanks durable and long-lasting.
+The two-compartment design was effective at separating solids and liquids.
+The use of concrete as a construction material made the tanks durable and long-lasting.

 Did Not Require Any Moving Parts

-Additionally, the 1975 septic tank design did not require any moving parts or electricity, which made it low-maintenance and reliable.
+Additionally, the 1975 septic tank design did not require any moving parts or electricity.
+This made it low-maintenance and reliable.

 However, there were also several disadvantages to the 1975 septic tank design.